ru3tyYT/Moderation-Bot/README.md

 ### API Data

 **Sent to Gemini:**
-- Only messages with detected slurs
+- Only messages with detected slurs (Calm mode)
+- OR all messages (Strict mode)
 - For severity rating only
 - Not stored by Google (per Gemini terms)